 27. Glue the underframe (P8) to the MDF floor.
 The two 'U' shaped markings are a guide to centralising it.
-Note the underframe is slightly longer than the MDF floor, is fractionally shorter than the overall length of the carriage sides, and ends as a glued unit.
+Note the underframe is slightly longer than the MDF floor and is fractionally shorter than the overall length of the carriage sides and ends as a glued unit.
 Toothpicks can be used to align the holes in the underframe and floor.
-Also, trim the underframe as per the diagram below if using 6 wheel bogies.
-You do not need to do this if using 4 wheel bogies
+The underframe should be in relation to the roof when viewed from above